planetaryAI/planetaryAI.github.io/README.md

 23. <strong>Experimental Petrology: A Laboratory-based Method for Studying Processes in Planetary Interiors and Understanding their Expressions in the Rock Record by Dr. Nick Dygert</strong>: 7/29/2026
 24. <strong>Apollo Lunar Samples</strong>: 8/1/2026
 25. <strong>Building NanoChat End to End on a Single H100</strong>: 8/8/2026
+26. <strong>Reading the Moon: Using AI for Lunar Science and Building AI from Lunar Data</strong>: 8/13/2026